Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 Well, if I word it according to my understanding, Abstract syntax tree (AST) helps to represent a piece of code in a form of a tree.
 This allows us to traverse the tree and examine the code or manipuate the tree nodes as we want.

 Our job in hand is to change the name of the variable `x` in the below code to 'y'.
-So we have to convert this piece of code into an AST.
+So we have to convert this piece of code into an AST first.

 ```javascript
 var x = 5;